amariasm/Getting-and-Cleaning-Data/README.md

       to each variable.

-  3.3 Uses descriptive activity names to name the activities in the data set Assign Y for each observation activity
+  3.3 Uses descriptive activity names to name the activities in the data set

+      Assign Y for each observation activity

-  3.4 Appropriately labels the data set with descriptive names In "join" are assigned to the corresponding labels: Subject, activities, and the different variables mean and std.
+  3.4 Appropriately labels the data set with descriptive names

+     In "join" are assigned to the corresponding labels: Subject, activities, and the different variables mean and std.

      Exported in the working directory in the text file: merged_data2.txt.

   3.5 From the data set in step 3.4 creates a second, independent data set with the average of each variable for each activity       and each subject.

+     Exported in the working directory in the text file: data_averages2.txt